nordic16/cmus-cheat-sheet/README.md

 To add music, navigate to the browser page by pressing `5`, and go to the directory where your media is stored.
 Then press `a` to add media to your library.

 Alternatively, type `:` then the command `add "path/to/folder"`.

+# Playing music from library.
+When you're ready to listen to your favorite tunes, press 2, navigate to the &larr;